salmakh1/website/_pages/cv.md

 Education
 ======
-* Ph.D. in Machine Learning, KAUST (ongoing)
+* Ph.D. in Machine Learning, KAUST, (Ongoing)
-* M.Sc. in Electrical and Computer Engineering, KAUST, 2022
+* Master of Science in Electrical and Computer Engineering, KAUST, 2022
 * Diplôme d'Ingénieur in Multidisciplinary Engineering, Ecole Polytechnique de Tunisie, 2020
 * Classes Préparatoires in Mathematics and Physics, University of Sfax, 2017